EfranaOD/web-tech/01-mini-projects/01-sign-up/README.md

 ## Author

 **Efrana**
 Aspiring .NET Full Stack Developer.

-Mentorship & guidance: ChatGPT (OpenAI).
+Learning with guidance and mentorship along the way.